What causes the plague? Bubonic plague. Mechanisms of plague development

 • characteristic signs of intoxication: nausea, vomiting, diarrhea, etc.;

-• headaches similar to the manifestation of meningitis.
+• headaches similar to meningitis.

 [collapse]